staog/cpu-stress-test/README.md

 # cpu-stress-test

-Stress your cpu with this particle animation on canvas.
+Stress your CPU with this particle animation on canvas.

 ===========================================================